ImaginativeWorld/Shadhin-Ovidhan-Windows/Readme.md

 ## License ##

-From version 2x, Shadhin Ovidhan Desktop goes open source from freeware, licensed under **MOZILLA PUBLIC LICENSE Version 2.0**.
+From version 2x, Shadhin Ovidhan Windows goes open source from freeware, licensed under **MOZILLA PUBLIC LICENSE Version 2.0**.
 You should receive a copy of the license in MPL-2.0.txt file with both binaries and source.
 An online version of the license can be found at: [http://www.mozilla.org/MPL/](http://www.mozilla.org/MPL/ "http://www.mozilla.org/MPL/")

 **Copyright © Imaginative World.
 All Rights Reserved.**